The short answer is:

 - full-spectrum white LED grow lights (like COBs or quantum boards)

 There are plenty of good options when it comes to the first, but far fewer for the second.

-The best lights that feature red, blue and white diodes are the Advanced Platinum LED lights.
+The best lights that feature red, blue and white diodes are the BestVA LED lights.
 They are more expensive than many other brands’ though.

 A good budget alternative is the King LED line of lights.

 For all white lights, check out the Spider Farmer lights.

 To be honest, I prefer a light that does not only have all-white COBs, but supplements them with red, blue, UV and IR diodes.
 That gives you an even better spectrum than pure white light and makes for an absolute flowering monster.